The History of Macenmist farm

 As part of the land restoration 38 hectares were devoted to trees.
 A Radiata pine plantation was planted followed closely by the planting of 10,000 native species.
 Today, the pines are home to Black Cockatoos who feast on the pine nuts, Wedge-tailed Eagles soar the sky’s and the open lands are home to a plethora of other native birds and animals.

-Two hectares were devoted to the homestead and garden which provides a playground for the Macenmist dogs.
+Two hectares were devoted to the homestead and garden which provides a playground for our truffle dogs.
 A Sparrow Hawk also calls the area home along with other bird species that have returned to the area to live or visit as part of their migratory pattern.
 We now welcome Magpies, Parrots, Wrens, Kookaburras and the colourful Rainbow Bee-eater to name just a few.